Peham33/container-application-challenge/README.md

 # Verify that the nginx-controller pod is available
 kubectl get pods --namespace ingress-nginx
-# or if you dont have namespaces, check for a pod called 'ingress-controller'
+# or if you don't have namespaces, check for a pod called 'ingress-controller'
 kubectl get pods -A
 ```

-Disable verfication of TLS CA to allow a self-signed certificate (See [Issue #5401](https://github.com/kubernetes/ingress-nginx/issues/5401#issuecomment-662424306))
+Disable verification of TLS CA to allow a self-signed certificate (See [Issue #5401](https://github.com/kubernetes/ingress-nginx/issues/5401#issuecomment-662424306))

 This command needs to be executed after every restart of the minikube cluster.